facebookresearch/EgocentricUserAdaptation/README.md

 with TRAIN being our pretraining JSON user-split and VAL our train JSON user-split.
   - **Config:** Once you obtained the pretrained model, use it by setting the *CHECKPOINT_FILE_PATH* in the config files.
 - Then, run evaluation of the pretrain model in [reproduce/pretrain/eval_user_stream_performance](reproduce/pretrain/eval_user_stream_performance), both for the train and test users.
-This allows later metrics to be calculated as improvement over the pretrain model.
+This allows later metrics to be calculated as relative improvement over the pretrain model.

 ### (2) Reproduce Online User-adaptation